Using a Generic Resume? Why you should stop and what you should be doing instead

 Only include relevant information showcasing your skills and experience for the job you’re applying for.
 Your resume is not your life story; it’s your professional highlight reel.
 So, skip the irrelevant details like hobbies and interests, as it may distract potential employers from focusing on your professional qualifications.

 For example, unless you’re applying for a graphic design position, it’s not necessary to highlight your proficiency in Photoshop and Illustrator.
-Instead, focus on presenting your relevant work history and years of experience in the field, such as your role as an accountant.
+Instead, focus on presenting your relevant work history and years of experience in the field.

 Using Incorrect Contact Details